 The immediate origin was Old French mandé.
 This in turn derived from the Latin mandatum or "commandment" (see mandate (n.)).

 For Christians the crucial reference is to the opening words of the Latin church service for this day, Mandatum novum do vobis "A new commandment I give unto you" (John xiii:34).
-This new commandment is to love one another: the supreme example of which will be the events of the following day.
+This new commandment is to love one another.